Michigan Divorce Law - Property Division

 Representing the Men of Oakland, Macomb, Wayne, Livingston, Washtenaw, Monroe, Lapeer & St. Clair Counties for Over 30 Years

 During a divorce, there are many things you may be concerned about including property division.
 The attorneys at American Divorce Association for Men has over 30 years of experience and has helped families with their Michigan property division cases.

 Thanks to our years of experience, ADAM offers a comprehensive defense for your property and assets during litigation or negotiation of property division.
-If you need legal assistance with your property division case, our legal team can help you.
+If you need legal assistance with your property division dispute, our team of Michigan property division attorneys can help you fight for what is yours.
 Depending on the facts of your case, we can also help you identify property that you may not be required to divide with your spouse.

 Contact our Michigan property division attorneys today for a free consultation at (248) 327-0050!

 Michigan is a dual property state, which means family courts divide property into two kinds: separate and marital.

 - Separate Property – Any property you owned before the marriage, any property received by either spouse as an inheritance or gift, or any property received after separation.
 Separate property is normally awarded to its owner.

 - Marital Property – Any property obtained between the date of your marriage to the date of divorce.
 This type of property is generally subject to equitable division between parties.
 In this case, the asses will be divided according to what the court believes is just.
 However, there is still an opportunity to negotiate to secure your assets.

 Who Decides How Property Is Divided in a Divorce in Michigan?